The Art of the Story

-Twenty years ago, the Isabella Stewart Gardner Museum suffered the largest art heist in history.
+Twenty years ago this month, the Isabella Stewart Gardner Museum suffered the largest art heist in history.
 The crime remains unsolved.

 Twenty years have passed since the night the Isabella Stewart Gardner Museum became synonymous with nefarious mystery.
 Since then, it’s been all heist, all the time.